 A. Reference Service

-Staff will make every effort to supply information for reference questions, using this library’s own core reference section, the internet, or by calling other libraries’ reference departments.
-If answers are not found in the above sources, referrals will be made to appropriate organizations or agencies.
+Staff will make every effort to supply information for reference questions, using this library’s own core reference section, the Internet, or by calling other library reference sections.
+If answers are not found in the above sources, referrals should be made to appropriate organizations or agencies.